wasabia/react_webpack_rails/README.md

 # ReactWebpackRails
-Rails - webpack integration with react setup.
+#### Rails - webpack setup with react integration.
+Inspired and partially based on https://github.com/reactjs/react-rails/ this gem provides generators and helpers that makes rails-webpack-react integration easy.

 ## Installation